"My passionate idol activites - Aikatsu! - is about to start!"

-Living Prop: Any idol who attends one of the schools that isn't a main or supporting character seems to exist to just pad out the classrooms.
+Living Prop: Any idol who attends one of the schools that isn't a main or supporting character seems to exist to just pad out the classrooms in the anime or having an opponent in the arcade game.
 Many of them have distinctive appearances, talk, and have even been given names but none of them seem to win any auditions.

 Meaningful Name: The members of the initial Power Trio all seem to have their theme color somewhere on their name ("Ichigo" = strawberry, commonly associated with the color pink; "Aoi" = blue; and the "Shi" in Ran's surname means "purple").
 Mizuki's name means beautiful moon, alluding to her moon theme.
 The "Kan" in her surname means god, referencing to her status as a top idol.

 The "Oto" in Seira's surname Otoshiro means sound, which references her absolute pitch, and her background in classical and rock music.
 Key's name means musical key, and may also be from "kikoeru" meaning listen.
 The "Sae" in her surname means to be skillful, possibly referencing her status as Seira's producer, and "Gusa" means grass, alluding to her green color scheme.
 Sora's name means sky, alluding to her sky thematic.
 Her surname, "Kazesawa", roughly translates to wind swamp, also also alludes to her sky thematic as well as her color scheme.
 The "Hime" in Maria's surname means princess, which is fitting for an ojou.